Teaching Beginners – A Journey of Discovery

 Skills and Concepts Introduced During the First Year of Lessons

-I believe teaching beginners is one of the most responsible and pleasurable experiences a music teacher can have.
-The responsibility for cultivating and developing a child’s musical and technical capabilities, for instilling a lifelong joy and appreciation of music and creating a solid foundation upon which all other musical activity is built are some of the goals we, as teachers, strive towards nurturing in our pupils.
+The responsibility for cultivating and developing an individual’s musical and technical capabilities, for instilling a lifelong joy and appreciation of music and creating a solid foundation upon which all other musical activity is built, are some of the goals we, as teachers, strive towards nurturing in our students.

-The following is an outline of the practical knowledge gained and the type of activities I introduce to my pupils during their first year of tuition.
+The following is an outline of the practical knowledge gained and the type of activities I introduce during the first year of tuition.

 Understanding of Printed Material